STORM

 Doone roars, 'Bluidy Ivans!
 All this shite for sweet fuck all.'

-I cut the body loose, jam the boots back on, yank out the plug of the iron.
+I cut the body loose.
 'So where do we file him?
 Cool room?'

 'No bluidy way.
 Haul him topside.
 Fish food.
 What are you looking for?'